takanory/slides/20190917pyconjp/PITCHME.md

   * PyLadies Japan / Caravan

 Note:
-* PyCon JP Committee is a noprofit organization for Python users in Japan
+* PyCon JP Committee is a noprofit organization.
-* We organize and support several events and communities in Japan
+* We organize and support several events and communities.
-* If you need our support or want to discuss with us,
+* If you need our support or want to discuss with us,...

 +++